wolkenheim/json-serializer/README.md

 ```
 This works.
 Now the whole serialization process is extendable.
 Need a custom mapping for an object?
 Just implement
 the format interface and hook into the process with the JsonSerialize attribute.

+## Part 4: Default formatting for certain types
+All works fine, there is a problem though.
+Format classes have to be used for complex types.
+That means a lot of
+writing attributes in classes.
+Not ideal.
+So it would be good to have a default formatting strategy for those types.
+DateTime class is another candidate here.
+Dates have to be parsed.
+Most methods in PropertyRuleMapper take currently ReflectionProperty as an argument.
+A refactoring can be made here
+to a new ReflectionPropertyMapper class.